 All overnight visitors to the Mallard Island should bring sheets and/or sleeping bag as well as towels and washcloths.
 We provide pillows and blankets.
 (For more packing suggestions, ask for the current planning document.)

-Cost for a program week on Mallard Island is $200 per person per week plus your food.
-This is a fee increase after several years, and scholarships are available.
+Cost for a program week on Mallard Island is $250 per person for six days.
+This will be your cost for the week plus your food and travel.
+Half scholarships or the occasional full scholarship may be requested by speaking with the executive director.
 The parking fee of $5/day ($30) can be paid, after your week, to Charlene Erickson at Bald Rock Dock.

 Stays on Mallard Island are from Sunday (dockside pick-up between 3:00 - 4:00 p.m.) until the following Saturday.
 The return pontoon boat leaves after breakfast and Island clean-up.